Fishing for Planets: A Comparative Analysis of EPRV Survey Performance in the Presence of Correlated Noise: Formulating an Idealized Survey Strategy

 For oscillations and granulation, we start with the GP kernels in Equations \ref{eq:kosc} and \ref{eq:kgran}.
 However, as \citet{Luhn2023} note, exposures are not instantaneous, and the exposure times we consider here are comparable to the variability timescales for oscillations and granulation in the case of Sun-like stars.
 We therefore compute the double integral of these GP kernels over the exposure times to calculate the true covariance between pairs of observations.
 A detailed discussion of the oscillation and granulation kernel integration is given in the Appendix of \citet{Luhn2023}.
-The assumed hyperparameters are given in \autoref{tab:gp_hyper}.
+The assumed hyperparameters are given in \autoref{tab:fisher_gp_hyper}.
 We determine the photon noise using the NEID exposure time calculator, described in \citet{Gupta2021}, for Solar analogs with $V = 4$ and 8 mag.

 Finally, we use the covariance matrices and simulated observation times to evaluate the performance of each strategy, where the performance is defined as the expected uncertainty on the semi-amplitude, $\sigma_K$, using Equations \ref{eq:fisher} and \ref{eq:fisher_sig}.
-We calculate this value for an exoplanet with orbital parameters $K=10$ cm~s$^{-1}$ and $P=100$ d, marginalizing over phases uniformly distributed on the interval $0\leq\phi_0<2\pi$.
-The dependence of $\sigma_K$ on the total nightly time cost of each strategy is shown in Figure \ref{fig:oscgran}, where the time cost is calculated as the sum of the exposure times and associated overheads, i.e., readout and target acquisition time ($t_{\rm acq}$):
+We calculate this value for an exoplanet with orbital parameters $K=10$ cm~s$^{-1}$ and $P=100$ d.
+To marginalize over orbital phase, we perform the calculation for 10 values of $\phi_0$ uniformly distributed on the interval $0\leq\phi_0<2\pi$ and we use the mean value of the \rreva{resulting Fisher information uncertainty estimates}.
+The dependence of $\sigma_K$ on the total nightly time cost of each strategy is shown in Figure \ref{fig:fisher_oscgran}, where the time cost is calculated as the sum of the exposure times and associated overheads, i.e., readout and target acquisition time ($t_{\rm acq}$):

-We assume here that the target need only be acquired once per visit and that the readout cost of the final exposure in a sequence can folded into the cost of acquiring the subsequent target.
+We assume here that the target need only be acquired once per visit and that the readout cost of the final exposure in a sequence can be folded into the cost of acquiring the subsequent target.
 We use overhead costs of 30 seconds and 180 seconds for readout and acquisition, respectively, to match typical overheads for observations of bright stars with the NEID spectrograph.